nagasudhirpulla/taming_python/blog/skills/folium_intro.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>
-In this post we will get a beginner level introduction to Matplotlib library which is extensively **used for plotting** in python
+In this post we will get a beginner level introduction to Folium library which is extensively **used for creating interactive maps** in python

 **Matplotlib** is a plotting library in the scipy ecosystem of libraries.